 Phase 2: Implementation and Launch

 This second phase is where the fun really begins.
 It is during the implementation and launching phases when the creative concept your team chose really comes to life.
-This is when you will update your digital presence to reflect your new brand and you teach your sales, marketing, and entire internal team how to speak appropriately about your new brand.
-You get new swag to share around the office, and there’s a feeling of excitement around a revitalized direction.
+This is when you will update your digital presence to reflect your new brand and where you teach your sales and marketing teams how to speak appropriately about your new brand.
+You get new swag to share around the office as you roll out the new brand to the rest of your internal team, and there’s a feeling of excitement around a revitalized direction.

 How to budget for your brand project

 Now that the importance of bringing your brand project through the implementation stage has been established, it is useful to understand how to budget for the work to be done.
 Unfortunately, brand is not an easy service to estimate.
-In the same way you can buy a car for $1,000 or $1,000,000, brand projects can vary widely in cost and time to execute.
+In the same way you can buy a car for $1,000 or $1,000,000, brand projects can vary widely in the cost and time it takes to execute.
 For example, during my time at Element Three I have seen brand projects leave our doors for $50,000 and for $500,000.
-Clearly, that range is too big for you to get your mind around what you should be budgeting for your work.
-However, there are cost drivers which can help you understand the complexity and potential cost of the work for your organization.
+Clearly, that range is too wide for you to get your mind around what you should be budgeting for your work.
+However, there are cost drivers which can help you understand the complexity and potential cost of the work for your organization—and which of those extremes you might be closest to.

 Cost Drivers in Phase 1: